Section 3: Determination

 However, work carried out under the scheme does not qualify as a landlord improvement for the purposes of exemption from the Rent Act (Maximum Fair Rent) Order because a requirement of that order is for the work to have been carried out and paid for by the landlord, and work under the scheme is neither commissioned nor paid for by the landlord.

-There was a general requirement under the terms of the Warm Front scheme, that landlords would not charge an increased rent as a result of the warm front installation.
-The enforceability of such a condition is a matter between landlord, tenant and the Warm Front scheme.
+There was a general requirement under the terms of the Warm Front scheme, that landlords would not charge an increased rent for a limited period because of the warm front installation.
+The enforceability of such a condition is a matter between landlord, tenant, and the Warm Front scheme.
 Rent officers should not become involved in any dispute regarding this clause, and should only advise the parties to seek independent legal advice in this regard.

 Government backed insulation and boiler grants

-Various schemes offering free loft and cavity wall insulation for home owners or tenants have been in place for a number of years now.
+Various schemes offering free loft and cavity wall insulation for home owners or tenants have been in place for a few years.
 In 2013 the Energy Companies Obligation (ECO) energy efficiency programme was introduced, placing an obligation on larger energy suppliers to deliver energy efficiency measures to domestic energy users.
-This is intended to work alongside the Green Deal (see below) with a particular focus on vulnerable consumer groups and hard-to-treat homes.
+This is intended to work alongside the Green Deal (see below) with a particular focus on vulnerable consumer groups and hard-to-heat homes.

 Where a tenant or landlord is eligible for free loft or cavity wall insulation or a replacement boiler, the improvements will become part of the landlord’s property.
 Any energy efficiency improvements completed under these schemes will not be disregarded under s70 as there is no requirement to disregard anything other than a tenant improvement.
-This means that any improvements to the energy efficiency of the property should be reflected in the s70 rent calculation, if it is to have an impact on the valuation.
-However, work carried out under these schemes will not qualify as a landlord improvement for the purposes of exemption from the MFR Oder because the work was not carried out by or on behalf of the landlord.
+This means any improvements to the property’s energy efficiency should be reflected in the s70 rent calculation if it is to impact the valuation.
+However, work carried out under these schemes will not qualify as a landlord improvement for the purposes of exemption from the MFR Order because the work was not carried out by or on behalf of the landlord.

 “Green Deal” Initiative

-This scheme effectively replaced the Warm Front scheme from 28 January 2013, but unlike the Warm Front Scheme, the “Green Deal” is a scheme that funds various “green” improvements to a dwelling but the occupier then has to repay the cost of installation through their electricity bill.
-The “cost” is based on the savings expected as a result of the “green” energy saving measures installed.
+This scheme effectively replaced the Warm Front scheme from 28 January 2013, but unlike the Warm Front Scheme, the “Green Deal” is a scheme that funds various “green” improvements to a dwelling but the occupier then must repay the cost of installation through their electricity bill.
+The “cost” is based on the savings expected because of the “green” energy saving measures installed.

 “Green Deal” can be used to install insulation, heating, draught proofing, double glazing, and renewable energy technologies such as solar panels and wind turbines.